 “This means using a bigger sample size and clarifying where some of the most quoted statistics are actually coming from,” added Murrell.

-The not-for-profit’s mission includes “driving evidence-based research to shape policy and workforce development”, with Murrell stressing that up-to-data is crucial given how frequently attack surfaces are changing.
+The not-for-profit’s mission includes “driving evidence-based research to shape policy and workforce development”, with Murrell stressing that up-to-date data is crucial given how frequently attack surfaces are changing.

 “Whether it’s a new threat actor, attack surface, technology, product or service, we need to be on our toes,” he said.